Have you ever owned a parrot? You know those beautiful birds that repeat words right back at you without any type of filter?

-Sounds silly, but it works – and I do it with my kids all the time.
-They think it’s hilarious, and they always just end up shouting at the top of their lungs, but it never ceases to make them forget what ever doubt they had and start giggling and laughing with excitement.
-(You know, because I don’t want my kid standing on stage at a school play feeling doubtful and yelling “shut the fuck up, you got this!”!)
+Sounds silly, but it works—and I do it with my kids all the time.
+They think it’s hilarious, and they always just end up shouting at the top of their lungs, but it never fails to make them forget whatever doubt they had and start giggling and laughing with excitement.
+(You know, because I don’t want my kid standing on stage at a school play feeling doubtful and yelling, “shut the fuck up, you got this!”)

-The world is filled, for better or worst, with negative influences.
+The world is filled, for better or worse, with negative influences.
 I personally believe it’s futile to try and change the world.
-Instead, I put up barriers to protect my mind and put practices in place to keep my mind fresh, positive and focused on what I want.
+Instead, I put up barriers to protect my mind and put practices in place to keep my mind fresh, positive, and focused on what I want.

 What are you feeding your parrot?

 I hope it’s the exact words you deserve.

 To your success,

 The Blais family enjoying the views at Lake Tahoe.

 We specialize in building systematized businesses with automated cash-flow for celebrities, speakers, authors, and entrepreneurs.